 Central European Baroque

-In Austria, Bavaria, and Bohemia, Baroque achieved perhaps its most uninhibited expression.
-Churches and monasteries dissolved in flights of ornament, their white and gold interiors alive with painted angels and saints.
-The pilgrimage church of Wies in Bavaria exemplifies this exhilarating late Baroque, where architecture seems to transcend material limits.
+In Austria, Bavaria, and Bohemia, Baroque arguably reached its most uninhibited, joyful expression.
+The churches and monasteries in this region basically dissolved into flights of ornament.
+White and gold interiors came alive with painted angels and saints floating across ceilings.
+The pilgrimage church of Wies in Bavaria is the example I always point to — it’s this exhilarating late Baroque creation where architecture seems to genuinely transcend its own material limits.
+You walk in and honestly forget you’re inside a building for a moment.

 Iberian and Colonial Baroque

-Spain and Portugal developed distinctive Baroque traditions that spread to Latin America and the Philippines.
-Colonial Mexican churches, covered in exuberant carved stone ornament, represent some of the richest Baroque creations anywhere.
-The style took on local characteristics while maintaining its essential theatricality.
+Spain and Portugal developed their own distinctive Baroque traditions, which then traveled across the Atlantic to Latin America and across the Pacific to the Philippines.
+Colonial Mexican churches, absolutely covered in exuberant carved stone ornament, represent some of the richest Baroque creations anywhere on earth.
+The style absorbed local characteristics and indigenous artistic traditions while keeping its essential theatricality intact.
+It’s a fascinating example of how a European style got genuinely transformed by the cultures it encountered.

 The Baroque Legacy

-Though later generations criticized Baroque as excessive, its influence persists wherever architecture seeks to create powerful emotional experiences.
-The grand public buildings of the 19th century, the stage-set urbanism of world’s fairs, and contemporary experiential architecture all owe debts to the Baroque masters who understood that buildings could move hearts as well as bodies.
+Later generations of architects and critics gave Baroque a pretty rough time — the word itself originally meant “irregular” or “misshapen” and was intended as an insult.
+But here’s the thing: the Baroque influence persists wherever architecture aims to create powerful emotional experiences.
+The grand public buildings of the 19th century, the spectacular stage-set urbanism of world’s fairs, contemporary experiential architecture that’s all about making you feel something — they all owe a real debt to those Baroque masters who understood, maybe better than anyone before or since, that buildings could move hearts just as surely as they shelter bodies.